The insider advice on this page is from Wendy’s Trusted Travel Expert for Spain: Pablo Calvo of Tours for You.

 In the countryside: Hotel Iturregi is a fabulous place to relax in summer (it’s closed in winter); in fact, you may well run into Spanish celebrities looking for a bit of peace and quiet.
 The hotel has just six rooms and two suites (each individually designed), so the staff is at your beck and call.
 There is no restaurant, but they do serve a nice breakfast and offer room service in the evening.

-In Bilbao: Fresh off a renovation, the modern, five-star Gran Hotel Domine is walking distance from the city center.
+In Bilbao: The modern, five-star Gran Hotel Domine is walking distance from the city center.
 Book one of the rooms that looks out over the adjacent Guggenheim Museum, with its gorgeous, swooping curves.
 But you don’t even have to go that far to enjoy contemporary art: There are impressive temporary and permanent collections within the hotel.

 Restaurant the locals love